loic425/pole-position-on-the-grid/pages/06_grid_component.md

 Drivers of the current session : we embark a prefiltered grid inside a details page with pagination and so on.

-The great benefit of this approach is that we can have multiple grids within the same page, all of which can be prefiltered and customised.
+The great benefit of this approach is that we can have multiple grids within the same page.

+All of which can be prefiltered and customised.

 So this is a very nice feature.
 -->